MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/avoid-using-invoke-expression.md

   You should only use this interactively.
 And, while this does make life simpler, this practice should be discouraged.

 - **Testing for parsing errors.** The PowerShell team tests for parse errors in the source code using `Invoke-Expression` because that's the only way to turn a parse-time error into a runtime one.

 ## Conclusion

-The PowerShell team testing PowerShell has a reason for `Invoke-Expression`.
-And as an interpreted language, PowerShell must have a way to dynamically run itself.
-But there's reason to use `Invoke-Expression` in a production environment.
+Most other scripting languages have a way to evaluate a string as code, and as an interpreted language, PowerShell must have a way to dynamically run itself.
+But there's no good reason to use `Invoke-Expression` in a production environment.

 ## References